Coronavirus Disease (COVID-19) and Your Oral Health

 Bleeding, acute pain or infection, and dental trauma are examples.
 Denture and some orthodontic issues impacting function also may be considered.

 Dental care that should be taken care of by a dentist include:

-But before you go outside the safety of your home:
+But before you go contact your regular dentist's office.